marcuslannister/neovim-lua/README.md

 * Lua 5.4 Reference Manual - https://www.lua.org/manual/5.4/

+---

 ## Disclaimer

-As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone.
+This setup is based on [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone.
 Then feel free to take what you need but **don't install anything without checking first!**

----
+## Thanks to:

+- [All the contributors](https://github.com/brainfucksec/neovim-lua/graphs/contributors) who helped improve this setup with their reports and advices.

+- All the authors of the sources mentioned above.

+- The users of /r/Neovim subreddit for the support of the configuration.

 **Thanks to all the authors of the sources mentioned above, to all the others from whom I "stole" some configs and thanks to the users of /r/Neovim subreddit for the support of the configuration :)**